george-ma/Robot905/README.md

 Description
 ------------
-* Robot905 is the primary robot that was tested and performed the best out.
+* Robot905 is the primary robot that was tested and performed the best.
 * Utilizes OOP and Inheritance
 * Tested against 4 other robots with different fighting styles.
-* Analysis of fight results included in included word file, "Robot905 Testing".
+* Analysis of fight results included in word file: "Robot905 Testing".
 * becker.robots Java library required

 ![alt text](http://i.imgur.com/JeGIrJU.png "Robot905")